+PROFILE 6

-6. Jana is a 43-year-old black single mom with three teenage sons.
+Jana is a 43-year-old black single mom with three teenage sons.
 Although she hadn’t attended school since her 1993 high school graduation, she started classes at CCCC this fall following her recent divorce.
 She’s struggling with both Developmental English and Developmental Math due to a learning disability, though her middle son patiently helps her with her homework when she has questions.
 She’d like to earn a degree in early childhood education, but thinks she may have to drop out to increase her hours at work.
 Just last week her ex missed a child support payment and the family had nothing for dinner but canned green beans and crackers.